beaucarnes/freeCodeCamp/curriculum/challenges/english/10-python/basic-python/iterate-with-javascript-for-loops.english.md

 ---
 id: 5c55e842103ae886fa3ba95a
-title: Iterate with JavaScript For Loops
+title: Iterate with Python For Loops
-challengeType: 1
+challengeType: 9
 ---

 ## Description
 <section id='description'>
 You can run the same code multiple times by using a loop.
-The most common type of JavaScript loop is called a "<code>for loop</code>" because it runs "for" a specific number of times.
+The most common type of Python loop is called a "<code>for loop</code>" because it runs "for" a specific number of times.
 For loops are declared with three optional expressions separated by semicolons:
 <code>for ([initialization]; [condition]; [final-expression])</code>
 The <code>initialization</code> statement is executed one time only before the loop starts.
 It is typically used to define and setup your loop variable.